Icinga/icinga2/doc/03-monitoring-basics.md

 ```

 Access the dictionary keys with the [indexer](17-language-reference.md#indexer) syntax
-and assign them to custom attributes used as command parameters for the `iftraffic`
+and assign them to custom variables used as command parameters for the `iftraffic`
 check command.

 ```
-  /* map the custom attributes as command arguments */ vars.iftraffic_units = interface_config.iftraffic_units
+  /* map the custom variables as command arguments */ vars.iftraffic_units = interface_config.iftraffic_units
   vars.iftraffic_community = interface_config.iftraffic_community
 ```

 If you just want to inherit all attributes specified inside the `interface_config`
-dictionary, add it to the generated service custom attributes like this:
+dictionary, add it to the generated service custom variables like this:

 ```
   /* the above can be achieved in a shorter fashion if the names inside host.vars.interfaces